jydiw/crate/README.md

-# crate
+# spotter

-applying ML to playlist curation
+spotify's playlist recommendation system, with features useful for DJs.